Childbirth Injury Attorneys Serving Victims across New York

 If you or a member of your family have suffered from excessive bleeding following a delivery, you may have a valid claim for damages.
 The attorneys at E. Stewart Jones Hacker Murphy have the experience to handle your medical malpractice case.
 While we are experts at negotiating an appropriate settlement, we also have the skill, resources, and tenacity to take your case to trial, if necessary.

 We are one of the most highly respected law firms in upstate New York and the Capital District.
-We have been representing clients for more than a hundred years; our law practice has stood the test of time.
+We have been representing clients for more than 125 years; our law practice has stood the test of time.
 Make the right call.
 Call us now at (518) 730-7270 or complete our online form.
 The E. Stewart Jones Hacker Murphy law firm has an attorney available to assist clients 24 hours a day, seven days a week, 365 days a year – even on holidays.